 Florida's labor force participation rate peaked during the Housing Boom at 64.1% from December 2006 to February 2007.
-While the unemployment rate is now similar to that time at 3.1%, the labor force participation rate is not.
-Florida's rate was 59.5% in November 2019, while the US rate was 63.2%.
+While the unemployment rate is now similar to that time at 3.0%, the labor force participation rate is not.
+Florida's rate was 59.5% in December 2019, while the US rate was 63.2%.
 A higher state participation rate would imply a higher unemployment rate, at least in the short run.

-Source: U.S. Department of Labor, Bureau of Labor Statistics, Local Area Unemployment Statistics, Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas, released December 20, 2019.
+Source: U.S. Department of Labor, Bureau of Labor Statistics, Local Area Unemployment Statistics, Civilian Noninstitutional Population and Associated Rate and Ratio Measures for Model-Based Areas, released January 24, 2020.

-The still noteworthy size and composition of the long-term unemployed group (87,200 persons or 25.9% of all unemployed in November) may be confounding some of the trend results.
-The equivalent percentage for the United States as a whole was only 20.8%.
-Even though the share of the long term unemployed is still relatively elevated compared to historical levels for this stage in the business cycle, prior to the past six months, the rate had been steadily declining when compared to levels from the same month a year ago.
+The still noteworthy size and composition of the long-term unemployed group (83,100 persons or 25.6% of all unemployed in December) may be confounding some of the trend results.
+The equivalent percentage for the United States as a whole was only 20.5%.
+The share of the long term unemployed is relatively elevated compared to historical levels for this stage in the business cycle.